Amanda Bynes: 1993–2005: Child acting and breakthrough

-Bynes began professionally acting at age seven, appearing in a television advertisement for Buncha Crunch candies.
-During her childhood, she also appeared on stage in versions of Annie, The Secret Garden, The Music Man, and The Sound of Music.
-Later she attended a comedy camp at the Los Angeles Laugh Factory and was spotted by a Nickelodeon producer before being cast by the network on the sketch comedy series All That, where she played various roles from 1996 to 2000.
-The show brought Bynes much recognition, and she won a Kids' Choice Award in 2000.
-Bynes was also a regular member of the series Figure It Out from 1997 to 1999.
+Bynes began professionally acting at age seven, appearing in television advertisements for Buncha Crunch candies, Cut and Style Barbie, and Taco Bell.
+During her childhood, she appeared on stage in versions of Annie, The Secret Garden, The Music Man, and The Sound of Music.
+Later she attended a comedy camp at the Los Angeles Laugh Factory, at which she received advice from Richard Pryor and Arsenio Hall.
+A Nickelodeon producer spotted her at a performance at the Laugh Factory, which prompted the network to cast her on the sketch comedy series All That, where she played various roles from season three to season six.
+The show brought Bynes recognition, and she won a Kids' Choice Award in 2000.
+Bynes was a regular member of the series Figure It Out from 1997 to 1999.

 At the age of 13, Bynes starred in the All That spin-off comedy The Amanda Show from 1999 to 2002.
-She had her breakthrough on the shows earning praise and acclaim.
+She had her breakthrough on the show, earning praise and acclaim.
 She won four Kids' Choice Awards and received two Young Artist Award nominations.
 In 2002, Bynes made her feature film debut in Big Fat Liar starring as Kaylee, best friend of co-star Frankie Muniz's character.
-Although the film had a mixed reception, it was a commercial success; she won a Kids' Choice Award for her performance.
-Also in 2002, she landed a starring role in the WB sitcom What I Like About You from 2002 to 2006 co-starring with Jennie Garth.
+Although the film had a mixed reception, it was a commercial success, and she won another Kids' Choice Award for her performance.
+Also in 2002, she landed a starring role in the WB sitcom What I Like About You from 2002 to 2006.
 The series garnered positive reviews and Bynes received a number of nominations from the Teen Choice Awards and the Young Artist Awards.

 In 2003, Bynes appeared on the cover of Vanity Fair's July 2003 edition.
 She had a voice role in the direct-to-video film Charlotte's Web 2: Wilbur's Great Adventure, which was panned by critics.
-She also had a voice role as Piper Pinwheeler in the 2005 animated film Robots, which was a commercial success.
-Also in 2005, she starred the romantic comedy Love Wrecked.
+She had a voice role as Piper Pinwheeler in the 2005 animated film Robots, which was a commercial success.
+Also in 2005, she starred in the romantic comedy Love Wrecked.

-2006–2010: Mainstream film successes and hiatus
+2006–2010: Mainstream stardom and hiatus

 Bynes was named one of Teen People's "25 Hottest Stars Under 25" in 2006.
-In 2006, Bynes starred in the sport comedy film She's the Man, based on William Shakespeare's Twelfth Night.
-She portrays Viola Hastings, a girl who pretends to be her twin brother to play with the boys' soccer team at an elite boarding school after the girls soccer team at her Prep school gets cut.
+In 2006, Bynes starred in the teen sports romantic comedy film She's the Man, based on William Shakespeare's Twelfth Night.
+She portrays Viola Hastings, a girl who pretends to be her twin brother to play with the boys' soccer team at an elite boarding school after the girls soccer team at her school gets cut.
 Critic Roger Ebert wrote "Of Amanda Bynes let us say that she is sunny and plucky and somehow finds a way to play her impossible role without clearing her throat more than six or eight times.
 More importantly, we like her."
-Magazine Bustle wrote in 2018: "She's The Man was hot and hilarious and anxiety-inducing.
-It was perfect, and Bynes was a revelation in it."